Master-PLC/TransDF/README.md

 bash ./scripts/short_term_forecast/Fredformer.sh
 ```

-5. Apply TransDF to your own model.
+5. Apply Time-o1 to your own model.

 - Add the model file to the folder `./models`.
 You can follow the `./models/Fredformer.py`.
 - Include the newly added model in the `./models/__init__.py.MODEL_DICT`.